• About

 How To Make Kibbeh Nayeh

-Split the meat into three batches.
-Ground the first two in a food processor and place them in a large bowl.
-Put the third batch in the food processor along with the raw onion and spices and process.
-Add this onion mixture to the rest of the ground meat.
+Put the third batch in the food processor along with peeled quartered raw onion and spices.
+Blend and add this onion mixture to the rest of the ground meat.

 Some people add a few ice cubes to the kibbeh meat in the food processor so the meat doesn't overheat.
 Add very little ice to avoid excess water.